ML-Bioinfo-CEITEC/ENNGene/README.md

 ##### Sequences

 You can provide the input sequences you wish to classify in following formats:
- * BED file
- * FASTA file
+ * `BED file` - When used for Evaluation, a column containing class information must be inserted at the beginning of the file.
+   I.e. the first column of the file must contain the name of the class per each sequence.
+Class names must correspond to those used when training the model.
+ * `FASTA file` - When used for Evaluation, a klass name must be provided as a last part of the header, separated by a space.
+E.g. '>chr16:655478-655578 FUS_positives'.
- * Text input - Paste one sequence per line.
+ * `Text input` - Available for Prediction.
+Paste one sequence per line.
+ * `Blackbox dataset` - Available for Evaluation.
+Provide a path to the blackbox dataset file exported by the Preprocess module.

 *Note: If the Conservation score branch is applied, only files in BED format are accepted, as the coordinates are necessary to get the score.*